misharash/misharash.github.io/outreach.md

 Initially, I helped [Claire Lamman](https://cmlamman.github.io) create [the animation](https://www.youtube.com/watch?v=AgX3lZEr240) for [the November 2024 DESI press release](https://newscenter.lbl.gov/2024/11/19/new-desi-results-weigh-in-on-gravity/).

-In this page, I focus on further versions, that are more nuanced and probably require a deeper involvement.
+In this page, I focus on further versions, which are more nuanced and probably require a deeper involvement.
 They were made using fragments of Claire's code, and were improved using feedback from her, Daniel Eisenstein and other members of his group at Harvard/Center for Astrophysics, particularly Catherine Miller, who suggested to represent redshifts with rainbow colors.

 #### Animation with coloring by peculiar velocities